 - Assesses impact of hearing differences on spoken language and education

 - Fits, supports and monitors hearing technology to ensure students have full access to spoken language

 - Educates students, families and staff about hearing differences

-ALL students at Focus Beyond have access to services from social workers who maintain safeguards for the privacy and confidentiality of information.
-Some students have formal social work as part of their IEP, either direct or indirect service.
+All students at Focus Beyond have access to services from social workers who maintain safeguards for the privacy and confidentiality of information.
+Some students have formal social work as a component of their IEP through either direct or indirect service.
 These services may include crisis intervention, support for social emotional learning, assessing student functioning, consulting with staff and families, providing community resources, consulting and collaborating with community agencies and other mental health professionals to coordinate services, consulting with parents, teachers, and administrators to develop intervention strategies to enhance school success while upholding ethical standards and principles of the Social Work profession.